 A Better Freight Rail Facility

-Train loading and unloading has remained virtually unchanged in the United States since the 1960s.
+Train loading and unloading has remained virtually unchanged in North America since the 1960s.
 At origin and destination facilities, balloon loop tracks are used to load and unload products transported by train.
 While the present unit-train loop tracks can arrive, depart, or process a single unit train at a time, they cannot efficiently process multiple trains at a high rate.
 The throat area — where trains enter and exit — clogs because trains arriving, departing or being processed cross the same tracks.
 The only solution has been to increase the facility size — until now.
 Our railway engineers were determined to find a better way.

 Layout of the Future